Unlocking Agility: The Benefits of Using Microsoft Project in Agile Project Management

 Built-In Teams Integration

 Microsoft Teams has its own features to enable project management directly too.
 This lets teams execute agile sprints smoothly in Teams without extensive new software training.
 But Microsoft Project takes it a step further with pre-built integration to centralize project data across both tools.
 Teams get the straightforward planning and access of Teams combined with robust scheduling, workloads and reporting powered by Project.
-It’s the best of both worlds!
+Not only that, giant companies believe in Singapore corporate training which is the best of both worlds!

 Strong Visibility Across the Portfolio